ceciliaagosta/1850965_Labmon/Student_doc.md

 9. As a Player, I want to buy items with in-game currency, so that I can use them in an encounter
 10. As a Player, I want to use my items in an encounter, so that I can increase my chances of capturing the monster
 11. As a Player, I want to sell (shard) monsters, so that I can gain in-game currency
+12. As a Player, I want to view my collection of monsters, so that I can track my progress
+13. As a Player, I want to view my inventory, so that I can see what items I own
 14. As a Player, I want to see how much time has passed from the last encounter, so that I can choose the best moment to trigger a rare encounter
+15. As a Player, I want to see which creatures I’m missing in a collection, so that I know what to aim for
 16. As a Player, I want to receive a reward (in-game currency) for completing a collection, so that my effort feels meaningful
 17. As a Player, I want duplicates to be clearly marked in my collection, so that I know what can be safely “sharded”